ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 The intent of this document is to provide such guidance.
 It does this by outlining the Remote Integrity Verification (RIV) problem, and then identifies elements that are necessary to get the complete, scalable attestation procedure working with commercial networking products such as routers, switches and firewalls.
 An underlying assumption will be the availability within the device of a Trusted Platform Module {{TPM1.2}}, {{TPM2.0}} compliant cryptoprocessor to enable the trustworthy remote assessment of the device's software and hardware.

+##Requirements notation

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 ## Terminology

 A number of terms are reused from {{I-D.ietf-rats-architecture}}.
 These include: Appraisal Policy for Evidence, Attestation Result, Attester, Evidence, Reference Value, Relying Party, Verifier, and Verifier Owner.